Saving for a Large Purchase

-Saving for your next large purchase gives you an exciting goal to look forward to, although it isn’t always easy.
+Saving for your next large purchase – a new car, a new appliance, a family vacation, a down payment for a home – gives you an exciting goal to look forward to, although it isn’t always easy.
 Just like pursuing any goal, there are trade-offs to consider.
-Unless you’re expecting to win tomorrow’s lottery, asking yourself these three questions can get you thinking about the aspects of a savings plan to help you achieve your goal.
+Here are three questions to ask yourself to get you thinking about the aspects of a savings plan to help you achieve your goal.

 • What’s my starting point after setting aside an emergency fund?